vapoursynth/bestsource/README.md

 *threads*: Number of threads to use for decoding.
 Pass 0 to autodetect.

 *seekpreroll*: Number of frames before the requested frame to cache when seeking.

-*exact*: Decode the full track to get an exact frame/sample count.
-Will throw an error if set to false and the frame or sample count can't be guessed at all.
-If too many frames/samples is guessed the end is passed with the last available frame/silence to fill up the missing data.

 *enable_drefs*: Option passed to the FFmpeg mov demuxer.